SERENGOKYILDIZ/Clario_Web/README.md

 - Try refreshing the page
 - Verify you're using a modern browser (Chrome, Firefox, Safari, Edge)

+#### **Phone Number Formatting Issues**
+- Ensure you've selected a country flag first
+- Check if the country is supported (8 countries available)
+- Verify browser supports emoji rendering for country flags
+- Try refreshing the page if formatting doesn't work

+#### **Profile Settings Not Saving**
+- Check if all required fields are filled
+- Ensure you're logged in with valid credentials
+- Check browser console for error messages
+- Verify Firebase connection is working

+#### **Settings Not Loading**
+- Ensure you have proper permissions
+- Check if user data is properly loaded
+- Refresh the page and try again
+- Verify all JavaScript files are loaded correctly

 ### **Debug Mode**
 To see debug messages in console:
 ```javascript